Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Simulation Results

 \subsection{Sum-Rate Performance}

 We start our analysis by investigating the behaviour of the derived lower bound in order to get an insight on the success of the obtained power allocation algorithm.
-Figures~\ref{fig:lowerbound1}--\ref{fig:lowerbound8} show the ergodic sum-rate with Gaussian inputs obtained by expression \eqref{eqn:sumrate} and Monte Carlo simulations, and the lower bound calculated from expression \eqref{eqn:lowerbound}, both as functions of $t$ for different values of $\epsilon$, $n_{t}$, $K$, and $P$.
+Fig.~\ref{fig:lowerbound1}-\ref{fig:lowerbound8} show the ergodic sum-rate with Gaussian inputs obtained by expression \eqref{eqn:sumrate} and Monte Carlo simulations, and the lower bound calculated from expression \eqref{eqn:lowerbound}, both as functions of $t$ for different values of $\epsilon$, $n_{t}$, $K$, and $P$.
+We define SNR as $10\log_{10}(P)$, owing to the unit noise variance assumption in the system model (without loss of generality).
 We note that $t=1$ corresponds to the SDMA scheme, {\sl i.e.,} no power is allocated to the common stream and each message $W_{k}$ is directly encoded into a private stream.

 An immediate observation from the figures is the improved sum-rate performance of RSMA ($0 \leq t\leq 1$) compared to SDMA ($t=1$), {\sl i.e.}, conventional MU-MIMO precoding.
 The optimal value of $t$ that maximizes the sum-rate of RSMA varies with the parameters $n_{t}$, $K$, $P$, $\epsilon$ and the maximal points at values $t < 1$ prove that message splitting is required to maximize the sum-rate.
 A general trend observed in all figures is that as the total transmit power increases, the increase in the sum-rate of SDMA saturates as a result of the multi-user interference becoming more dominant than noise (the system enters the interference-limited regime).
 Under such operating conditions, the optimal strategy to maximize the sum-rate is to allocate a certain portion of the total transmit power to the common stream.
 The figures show that the optimal portion varies with the system parameters and the CSIT quality.
 One can also note here that RSMA achieves significant performance gain over SDMA even with random beamformers employed for the common streams.